kprabath/movie_app/README.md

   It will start installing the node modules <br />
   Once completed Go to the IOS directory by executing "cd ios" and run "pod install"<br /> It will start installing the pod files <br />
-  Once finished "run yarn ios" <br />
+  Once finished run "yarn ios" <br />
   It will open the simulator and will run the Application<br />
   If you face any errors while running "yarn ios" go to the IOS project directory<br />
   Open the .workspace file by double clicking<br />